Brutal fight scenes and frank racial issues.

 The parents' guide to what's in this movie.

-Parents Need to Know
+What Parents Need to Know

 Parents need to know that in addition to brutal fight scenes, the movie includes a character who is a drug addict, drinking and smoking, a sexual situation and sexual references (including adultery), and some strong language.
 The issue of racial and religious intolerance is forthrightly presented.

-What's the story?
+What's the Story?

 Will Smith stars in ALI as the title fighter.
 The movie covers the champ's personal and professional lives, including his conversion to Islam and his refusal to fight in Vietnam.

 Even limited to only 10 years in Ali's life, the story spills out of the screen, with achingly brief glimpses of some of the key characters in Ali's life.
 This is a double loss, because these small roles are played by some of the most brilliant -- and under-used actors -- working today, including Jeffrey Wright as Ali's photographer, LeVar Burton glimpsed briefly as Martin Luther King, Joe Morton as Ali's lawyer, and Giancarlo Esposito as Ali's father.
-John Voight struggles under far too much rubber make-up but makes a fine impression as Howard Cosell, the sportscaster who was Ali's favorite straight man and one of his truest friends.
+Jon Voight struggles under far too much rubber make-up but makes a fine impression as Howard Cosell, the sportscaster who was Ali's favorite straight man and one of his truest friends.
 Mario van Peebles is quietly magnetic as Malcolm X, and Ron Silver marshals his intensity just right as trainer Angelo Dundee.
 Mykelti Williamson is jubilantly entertaining as Don King.